History of purgatory: Protestant Reformation

-During the Protestant Reformation, certain Protestant theologians developed a view of salvation (soteriology) that excluded purgatory.
-This was in part a result from a doctrinal change concerning justification and sanctification on the part of the reformers.
-In Catholic theology, one is made righteous by a progressive infusion of divine grace accepted through faith and cooperated with through good works; however, in Martin Luther's doctrine, justification rather meant "the declaring of one to be righteous", where God imputes the merits of Christ upon one who remains without inherent merit.
+During the Protestant Reformation, certain Protestant theologians brought back a view of salvation (soteriology) that excluded purgatory.
+This was the result of an interpretation of the Bible regarding justification and sanctification on the part of the reformers.
+In Catholic theology, one is made righteous by a progressive infusion of divine grace accepted through faith and cooperated with through good works; however, Martin Luther stressed justification as "the declaring of one to be righteous", where God imputes the merits of Christ upon one who remains without inherent merit.
 In this process, good works done in faith (i.e. through penance) are more of an unessential byproduct that contribute nothing to one's own state of righteousness; hence, in Protestant theology, "becoming perfect" came to be understood as an instantaneous act of God and not a process or journey of purification that continues in the afterlife.

 Thus, Protestant soteriology developed the view that each one of the elect (saved) experienced instantaneous glorification upon death.
 As such, there was little reason to pray for the dead.
 Luther wrote in Question No. 211 in his expanded Small Catechism: "We should pray for ourselves and for all other people, even for our enemies, but not for the souls of the dead."
 Luther, after he stopped believing in purgatory around 1530, openly affirmed the doctrine of soul sleep.
 Purgatory came to be seen as one of the "unbiblical corruptions" that had entered Church teachings sometime subsequent to the apostolic age.
 Hence, the Thirty-Nine Articles of the Church of England produced during the English Reformation stated: "The Romish doctrine concerning Purgatory...is a fond thing vainly invented, and grounded upon no warranty of Scripture; but rather repugnant to the word of God" (article 22).
 Likewise, John Calvin, central theologian of Reformed Protestantism, considered purgatory a superstition, writing in his Institutes (5.10): "The doctrine of purgatory ancient, but refuted by a more ancient Apostle.
 Not supported by ancient writers, by Scripture, or solid argument.
 Introduced by custom and a zeal not duly regulated by the word of God… we must hold by the word of God, which rejects this fiction."
 In general, this position remains indicative of Protestant belief today, with the notable exception of certain Anglo-Catholics, such as the Guild of All Souls, which describe themselves as Reformed and Catholic (and specifically not Protestant) and believe in purgatory.